In Burgundy, harvesting the whites generally gets under way at the end of August with the reds starting around 7 September.

 If you love nature as well as wine, be sure to explore the countryside.
 There are plenty of long country walks and visits to enjoy throughout Burgundy.
 There’s plenty to see and discover in the villages of Irancy and Coulanges-la-Vineuse, and all accessible on foot.
 Around Mâcon, don’t miss the chance to explore the villages in the Lamartinien valley.

-And if you want to follow up or get started on your Burgundy experience, then try to see the recently released film, “Premier Crus”, which recounts the life of a traditional Burgundy family!
+And if you want to follow up or get started on your Burgundy experience, then try to see the movie: “Premier Crus”, which recounts the life of a traditional Burgundy family!

 Have a great time in Burgundy!